FlxVctr/encrypt_all_the_things_primer/encrypt_all_the_things_slides/index.md

 * has servers in safe jurisdictions
 * not insert advertising into your browsing stream

-Remember that if it's too cheap you might be paying in other ways.

 [NordVPN](https://nordvpn.com/) and [Private Internet Access](https://www.privateinternetaccess.com/) both have a long term high reputation.
 [ProtonVPN](https://protonvpn.com/), made by the people behind ProtonMail, looks promising too.

+Note:
+Remember that if it's too cheap you might be paying in other ways.

 ----